Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: Introduction

 \section{Introduction}

-Gaussian processes, or Gaussian random fields (RFs), are widely used in various disciplines such as spatial statistics \citep{Cressie:1993,stein-book,Banerjee-Carlin-Gelfand:2004}, machine learning \citep{williams2006gaussian}, numerical analysis \citep{wendland2004scattered}, and computer experiments \citep{cp2003}, among others.
-The Gaussian assumption implies that the finite-dimensional distributions of the RF are fully determined by the mean value and the covariance function.
-In particular, covariance functions (also known as \emph{kernels} in the machine learning literature) are positive semidefinite functions that play a fundamental role in modeling relationships between data points in Gaussian RFs, kernel methods, and other machine learning algorithms.

-For RFs defined in Euclidean spaces, covariance functions that depend solely on the distance between any pair of points within the domain are called isotropic or radially symmetric.
-This paper operates under this assumption, which greatly simplifies the discussion.
-However, isotropic covariances serve as the building blocks for more complex models, such as anisotropic, nonstationary \citep{paciorek}, multivariate \citep{gneiting2010Matern}, or spatiotemporal extensions \citep{porcu2020nonseparable}, among others.

-To date, there exists a rich catalog of parametric isotropic covariance functions (see, for instance, \cite{williams2006gaussian} or \cite{Chiles:Delfiner:2012}), among which the Matérn ($\mathcal{MT}$ hereafter) model is by far the most widely used (see \cite{mateporcu} for a comprehensive review).
-It has played a central role in spatial statistics for decades and, more recently, in other disciplines such as numerical analysis, approximation theory, and machine learning.
-A key advantage of the $\mathcal{MT}$ model is its continuous parameterization of the differentiability of the sample paths of the associated Gaussian RF through a positive smoothness parameter.
-The larger the smoothness parameter, the higher the level of differentiability of the sample paths. .

-While the $\mathcal{MT}$ model remains widely used, particularly in the stochastic partial differential equations approach and its generalizations to non-Euclidean domains \citep{Lindgren:Rue:Lindstrom:2011,bomet}, enhancements to the $\mathcal{MT}$ model have been proposed in recent years.
-These covariance models retain the benefits of the Matérn model while offering additional features \citep{mateporcu}.

-Among these, the generalized Wendland ($\mathcal{GW}$ hereafter) \citep{gnei02,BFFP} has gained popularity, as it allows for a continuous parameterization of the differentiability of the sample paths of the underlying Gaussian RF, similar to the $\mathcal{MT}$ model, while also being compactly supported.
-This is a desirable feature from a computational perspective, as it produces sparse covariance matrices \citep{da1989,da2006}.

-Several connections between the $\mathcal{MT}$ and $\mathcal{GW}$ models have been established.
-For instance, \cite{BFFP} show that, under specific conditions, these models lead to equivalent Gaussian measures.
-Additionally, \cite{bevilacqua2022unifying} demonstrate that the $\mathcal{MT}$ model is a special limit case of a compactly supported reparameterization of the $\mathcal{GW}$ model.
-Estimation and prediction using $\mathcal{MT}$ and $\mathcal{GW}$ models have been extensively studied under both increasing and fixed-domain asymptotics \citep{Mardia:Marshall:1984, Zhang:2004,Shaby:Kaufmann:2013,BFFP}.
+Gaussian random fields (RFs) are widely used in spatial statistics, machine learning, numerical analysis, and computer experiments \citep{Cressie:1993,stein-book,Banerjee-Carlin-Gelfand:2004,williams2006gaussian,wendland2004scattered,cp2003}.
+Under Gaussianity, the dependence structure is fully characterized by the covariance function, whose specification is central for modeling, prediction, and uncertainty quantification.